kunrex/Sugar.Lang/docs/README.md

 ### Memory Implications (`class` vs `struct`)

 Sugar is garbage collected since it compiles to CIL.
-The only difference between a class and a struct in sugar is how they're handled in memory.
+The primary difference between a class and a struct in sugar is how they're handled in memory.

 | Criteria  | Class                 | Struct                              |
 |:---------:|-----------------------|-------------------------------------|